The first time I visited Faver Dykes State Park, it was not an intentional visit. It was an emergency.

 To reach the park, you have to drive through a nondescript residential area.
 The road dead ends at the park entrance.
 Once inside, there’s an honor box where you deposit your $5 admission.

-After taking a short hike on the nature trail, a picturesque trek through flatwoods and scrub that loosely follows the creek, I moved down to the boat ramp, where I met a couple from North Carolina who spend their winters paddling Florida’s waterways.
+After taking a short hike on the nature trail, a picturesque trek through flatwoods and scrub that loosely follows the creek, we moved down to the boat ramp, where I met a couple from North Carolina who spend their winters paddling Florida’s waterways.

-Paddling Pellicer Creek
+Paddling Pellicer Creek at Faver-Dykes State Park

 The creek narrowed with hardwood swamps on both sides, mixed with tropical vegetation and cypress trees, as tidal saltwater gave way to freshwater.